clearent/ClearentIdtechIOSFramework/README.md

 A transaction is performed in two steps :

-1. Reading the card , the IDTech framework reads the card info and provides a jwt token .
+1. Reading the card, the IDTech framework reads the card info and provides a jwt (token).
 2. Performing an API call that will send the transaction information together with the JWT token to a payment gateway.

 You can start a transaction using startTransaction(saleEntity: SaleEntity) method.
 You need to provide a SaleEntity that will contain the amount, you can also specify a tip and client related information.